rdentato/tst/tutorial/tutorial.md

 that would produce:
 ```
-FAIL│  n == 1 :5
+    5 FAIL│  n == 1
 ```
 with no indication of what the test actually was.

-On the other and, when adding the error message you might need to recalculate the function again which, in some case, might not be advisable.
+On the other hand, when adding the error message you might need to recalculate the function again which, in some case, might not be advisable.

 A simple way to avoid that is to assign the result to a temporary variable directly